Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 ## Development

-To run the oracle manager (after running `npm i && npm run build` in the project root):
+To run the oracle manager (after running `yarn && yarn build` in the project root):

-`npx hardhat cannon:build && npx hardhat cannon:run`
+`yarn hardhat cannon:build && yarn hardhat cannon:run`

 To run the tests:

-`npm run test`
+`yarn test`

 ### New Node Type Checklist